Skip to main content

 A significant unknown is the human relevance of the finding of thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in rodents treated with GLP-1 agonists.
 This finding led to a boxed warning on these medications.
 It is hypothesized that this effect is rodent-specific due to differences in C-cell physiology.

 However, because a causal link in humans cannot be definitively excluded, these drugs are contraindicated in patients with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
-The long-term implications, if any, for related to this finding are unknown.
+The long-term implications, if any, for reproductive health related to this finding are unknown.
 The limitations of current human data are clear ∞ clinical trials are not designed to assess fertility as a primary endpoint, and long-term follow-up over multiple generations is nonexistent.

 Table 2 ∞ Representative Preclinical Reproductive and Developmental Safety Findings